-Introducing a brand new course which has application for churches all across the country.
-With thousands of volunteers, and hundreds of paid workers employed in the important administration of the church, the Certificate in Administrative Ministry is launching in the next academic year!
-Designed for administrators and those who hold similar roles within the Church, this Certificate in Administrative Ministry is a week-long course looking at this important area of ministry.
+A course which has application for churches all across the country.
+With thousands of volunteers, and hundreds of paid workers employed in the important administration of the church, the Certificate in Administrative Ministry is a course for you!
+Designed for administrators and those who hold similar roles within the Church, this Certificate in Administrative Ministry is a week-long course exploring this important area of ministry.
 The course seeks to support the essential work and ministry of administration in our church life, and leave the student with new skills and resources.
+Why not join this popular course, which is limited to 20 students.

 The week is delivered via input, workshops and conversation, and has practical as well as theoretical elements.
 The aim is to enable administrative workers to reflect on their practice, as well as learn new skills.